 Scott Cooper started his Fire Service career with the SUBASE Bangor Fire Department in 1987.
 There he worked his way through the ranks as Driver, Captain and Battalion Chief.
 In 1998, he was promoted as the Assistant Chief of Operations.
 Scott made his move to Mason County Fire District 2 as a Shift Captain in July of 2001, initially hired as the Special Operations Captain.
 He served as the department’s Emergency Medical Services Captain and the Training Captain.
 In 2010, he was offered and accepted the position of Assistant Chief of Operations for Mason County Fire District 2 and now North Mason Regional Fire Authority.
 He holds a degree in Fire Command Administration as well as numerous Federal, State and Local certifications.
 He has attended the National Fire Academy classes in Command and Control of Incident Operations.
 He serves on the Mason County Fire Chief’s Fire Investigative Committee, Operation’s Chief Committee and Training Officer’s Committee.
 He is an active member of the Washington State Fire Chief’s Association.
 He recently completed his Bachelor’s of Fire Science Degree from Eastern Oregon University and has aspirations to complete the Executive Fire Officer’s Program in Emmetsburg Maryland in the near future.

 Katie Patti joined Mason County Fire District 2 in May, 2013 and became part of the newly formed Regional Fire Authority in 2014.
 Katie brings with her numerous years of experience in a variety of fields including: healthcare, finance and hospitality.
 She holds a Bachelors of Arts in Interdisciplinary Arts and Sciences from the University of Washington.
 She currently resides in Allyn with her husband Craig.
 They have two children Norah and Kellen.
-She is a member of the Washington Fire Administrative Support group, the Society for Human Resources Management (SHRM), a member of the Government Finance Officers Association, serves as Belfair Elementary PTA Board President and is a Board Member for the non-profit organization Girls on the Run of WestSound.
+She is a member of the Washington Fire Administrative Support group, the Society for Human Resources Management (SHRM), a member of the Government Finance Officers Association, serves as Belfair Elementary PTA Board President and is past Board Member for the non-profit organization Girls on the Run of WestSound.
 In her spare time she enjoys spending time with her family and completing triathlons and ½ marathons.